 Motions.
 With notice to the parties, a commercial court judge may modify the formal requirements of Rule 7.1(a), and may adopt a different practice for the efficient and prompt resolution of motions.

+Cases Not in the Commercial Court.
+The case management procedures in Rule 8.1(e) are available to any judge who finds those procedures beneficial, wholly or partially, in managing a commercial case that is not assigned to the commercial court, or that is pending in a county that has not established a commercial court.